openSUSE/open-build-service/CONTRIBUTING.md

 # How to contribute code
 * Prerequisites: familiarity with [GitHub Pull Requests](https://help.github.com/articles/using-pull-requests.)
 * Fork the repository and make a pull-request with your changes
-  * Please make sure to mind what our test suite in [travis](https://travis-ci.org/openSUSE/open-build-service) tells you! :-)
+  * Please make sure to mind what our test suite in [travis](https://travis-ci.org/openSUSE/open-build-service) tells you
-  * Please increase our [code coverage](https://codeclimate.com/github/openSUSE/open-build-service) by your pull request!
+  * Please always increase our [code coverage](https://codeclimate.com/github/openSUSE/open-build-service) by your pull request

-* One of the Open Build Service maintainers will review your pull-request
+* A developer of the [open-build-service team](https://github.com/orgs/openSUSE/teams/open-build-service) will review your pull-request
-  * If you are already a contributor (means you're in the [open-build-service team](https://github.com/orgs/openSUSE/teams/open-build-service)) and you get a positive review, you can merge your pull-request yourself
-  * If you are not a contributor already the reviewer will merge your pull-request
+  * If the pull request gets a positive review the reviewer will merge it

 # How to contribute issues
 * Prerequisites: familiarity with [GitHub Issues](https://guides.github.com/features/issues/).